The Formation Rate and Luminosity Function of Fast X-ray transients from Einstein probe: Abstract

 \section{Abstract}

-Following its launch on January 9, 2024, the Einstein Probe (EP) telescope has detected hundreds of fast X-ray transients (FXTs), yet their physical origins remain elusive.
+Following its launch on 2024 January 9, the Einstein Probe (EP) telescope has detected hundreds of fast X-ray transients (FXTs), yet their physical origins remain elusive.
 Understanding their luminosity function and formation rate is crucial for elucidating their nature.
-Based on the latest catalog of EP-detected FXTs, we present, a model-independent, non-parametric approach to derive the luminosity function and formation rate of FXTs.
+Recently, the EP team has provided the latest catalog of EP-detected FXTs \citep{Wu2025_inprep}.
+Based on this catalog, we present a model-independent nonparametric approach to derive the luminosity function and formation rate of FXTs.
 Our analysis reveals significant cosmological luminosity evolution, characterized by a scaling relationship of $(1+z)^{3.58}$.
 After accounting for this evolution, we establish that the local luminosity function is best represented by a broken power law, with a break luminosity of $(4.17 \pm 0.34) \times 10^{46}$ erg/s.
-The formation rate exhibits a gentle decline with redshift, following the relation $(1+z)^{-0.21}$, yielding a local rate of approximately $28.0_{-16.4}^{+27.3}$ Gpc$^{-3}$ yr$^{-1}$.
-This rate is comparable to that of low-luminosity long gamma-ray bursts (LGRBs).
-Our findings indicate a potential correlation between FXTs and LGRBs, supporting the majority of FXTs may be linked to collapsar progenitors.
+The formation rate exhibits a broken power law as $\rho(z) \propto (1+z)^{-4.25}$ at $z \lessapprox 0.9$ and $\rho(z) \propto (1+z)^{-0.26}$ at $z \gtrapprox 0.9$, yielding a local rate of approximately $153.8_{-95.1}^{+249.4}$ Gpc$^{-3}$ yr$^{-1}$.
+This rate is higher than that of long gamma-ray bursts (LGRBs).
+Our findings indicate that a component of FXTs is associated with LGRBs.

 \keywords{\uat{X-ray astronomy}{1810} --- \uat{X-ray transient sources}{1852} --- \uat{Gamma-ray bursts}{629}}